Paradise, Calif., Water Is Contaminated But Residents Are Moving Back Anyway

 "They did say it could change so I should have it retested, but it's $100 every time you have it tested, so I guess I'm gambling," Zinn says.

-Zinn is drinking the free bottled water, but she's using tap water for everything else, including showering and laundry.
+Zinn is drinking the free bottled water, but she's using tap water for most everything else.

 "Something's going to get me one of these days anyway," Zinn says.
 "So I'm not really that concerned about it."